-When applying the Scoring Matrix, Assessors should have regard for the specific grant opportunity objectives (see Appendix) and assessment criteria for the Scheme they are assessing.
+When applying the Scoring Matrix, Assessors should have regard for the specific grant opportunity objectives (see Appendix) and assessment criteria for the Award type.

 Scoring applications against assessment criteria can be a difficult exercise when Assessors might only look at a small sub-set of applications.
 Bands within the Scoring Matrix ideally represent a distribution across all applications submitted to a grant opportunity.